BharatSahAIyak/devops/docs/no-internet-deployment.md

 ## Assumptions:
 * Machine1 : Machine with _internet access_.
 * Machine2 : Machine with _no internet access_.
-* Key used to scp from Machine1 to Machine2 is named _key_
+* Key used to scp from Machine1 to Machine2 is named _sshPrivateKey_
 * It is assumed that you have set _ssh functionality_.
 So that you can ssh from Machine1 to Machine2.
-* < Public IP > : It is the public ip of the Machine2
+* PublicIP : It is the public ip of the Machine2
-* In all scp command make sure to replace ubuntu or user with your Machine2's user.
+* In all scp command make sure to replace user with your Machine2's user.

 ## For installing yq :
 On Machine1:

 1. `sudo wget https://github.com/mikefarah/yq/releases/latest/download/yq_linux_amd64`
-2. `scp -i "key" yq_linux_amd64 ubuntu@<Public IP>:/tmp/yq_linux_amd64`
+2. `scp -i "sshPrivateKey" yq_linux_amd64 user@<PublicIP>:/tmp/yq_linux_amd64`

 On Machine2